Understand how the 0T tax code works, how it affects the tax rate you’re paying and how 0T tax refunds work.

 What is the Difference Between 0T and BR Tax Codes?

 The OT and BR tax codes both give you no personal allowance (tax-free pay).
 The BR tax code only taxes your salary at the basic rate.
-Whereas the OT tax code taxes you at the basic (20%), higher (40%) and additional tax rates (45%) as income increases.
+Whereas the OT tax code taxes you at the basic (20%), higher (40%) and additional tax rate bracket (45%) as income increases.

 If you only pay tax at the basic rate, there is no difference between the OT and BR tax codes.